kalessil/phpinspectionsea/docs/probable-bugs.md

 # Forgotten debug statements

-> Note: you can register own debug methods in the inspections' settings (e.g. \My\Class::debug).
+> Note: you can register own debug methods in the inspections' settings (e.g. \My\Class::debug_method or \debug_function).

-Forgotten debug statement may disclosure sensitive information, make impact to performance or break application in production environment (e.g. headers already sent warning).
+Forgotten debug statements can disclosure sensitive information, make serious impact to performance or break application in production environment (e.g. headers already sent warning).

 Due to this we recommended to check carefully all reported cases.
 If you discovered a false-positive or a new case, don't hesitate sharing with us.